wojo81/putpng/readme.md

 ## Example

 Let's say that a user wants to apply an offset of '(16, 32)' and crop a batch of sprites under various folders under the parent folder 'generic_weapon'.
-However, the folders named 'pickup' and 'projectile' need all of their underlying sprites to keep their relative offsets.
+However, the folders named 'pickup' and 'projectile' need all of their underlying sprites to be centered.
 In this case they could open a terminal within the parent folder of 'generic_weapon' and write:

     putpng grab 16 32 generic_weapon\*\* -i pickup\ projectile\
+    putpng grab w/2 'h / 2' generic_weapon\pickup\* generic_weapon\projectile\*
     putpng crop generic_weapon\*\*